idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 However, rather usefully, on some systems it will also have a ``subprogram`` entry for each function it calls.

-This is strikingly useful as it only requires one system to produce this information from which we can sketch out the framework for a series of ``IDIO_DEFINE_PRIMITIVE`` functions describing those calls.
+This is strikingly useful as it only requires one system, using portable definitions, to produce this information from which we can sketch out the framework for a series of ``IDIO_DEFINE_PRIMITIVE`` functions describing those calls.
 Once defined they are, by definition(?), using the portable :lname:`C` API and are therefore applicable to all systems.

 Due to the absence of debugging information in, in my case, libc, there's no formal parameter names for the system and library calls I'm